Is It a Cold Or Allergies? Or Even the Flu? Here are 5 Ways to TellFeb. 26, 2020 - Erik Noriega

 You usually notice it as you pour your morning coffee.
 The guy in the next cubicle or office doesn't sound so good.
 He's coughing and sniffling as he types away, hoping you won't notice.
 You ask him if he's doing okay, even though you know what he's going to say.

 "I'm great.
 It's just allergies," he says with a hoarse voice in between coughing fits.
-But you already know: He probably has a cold or flu.
+But you already know: He probably has a cold.
+Or even the flu.

-Those "allergies" turn out to be the flu, and before you know it, you're burning four sick days (or worse, vacation days) because Larry refused to go to the doctor.
-Don't be that guy.
+Those "allergies" turn out to be something else and, before you know it, you're burning four sick days (or worse, vacation days).

 I asked Dr. Natalie Dryden, primary care physician at Houston Methodist, for advice on how to distinguish between a cold or flu and allergies — and when you really need to see a doctor.